Community Responsibility

 Sickle cell awareness

-September is also Sickle Cell Awareness Month.
-This year Blue Cross selected sickle cell disease as one of our annual community health focuses.
+September is National Sickle Cell Awareness Month.
 Sickle cell is a genetic condition affecting every blood vessel, organ and system in the body, and while its severity impacts individuals uniquely, the most universal symptom is excruciating, unpredictable pain.
-Persons of African American descent, and other populations of color are most affected.
+Persons of African American descent and other populations of color are most affected.

 A statewide presence